 BECOME A MEMBER

-The Beaumaris Art Group has a modest fee covering membership benefits from February 1 to December 31 each year.
+The Beaumaris Art Group has a modest fee covering membership benefits for 12 months from the date that you sign up.

 Membership allows you to: